 Quarterly returns and payments

-Quarterly returns and payments must be submitted to the department within 28 days of the end of the quarters of March, June, September and December.
+Quarterly returns and payments must be lodged with the department within 28 days of the end of the quarters of March, June, September and December.

 Example: for the quarter ending 30 September—if you bought, sold or exported melons in the months of July, August and September— your quarterly return and payment is due to the department on or before 28 October.